American Life (song): Release and reception

 "American Life" was scheduled to premiere on April 4, 2003, on MuchMusic and VH1.
 A February 9 press release described it as the "most shocking anti-war, anti-Bush statement yet to come from the showbusiness industry", portraying the horrors and repercussions of war.
 Critics quickly accused Madonna of being "un-American", prompting her to clarify she was "pro-peace" and critical of how many define being American, not "anti-Bush" or "pro-Iraq".

 On April 1, three days before release, Madonna announced she would pull the video, noting it had been filmed before the Iraq War began and was "not appropriate to air at this time".
 She said she did not want to risk misinterpretation.
 The decision drew criticism from Alexis Petridis, Salons Heather Havrilesky, and Colombian singer Shakira, who expected "more backbone" from Madonna.
-Havrilesky, while faulting the withdrawal, also argued the video wasn't truly shocking given that images of war already filled the news, and Petridis felt that "a lot of fuss [was] made over nothing".
+Havrilesky, while faulting the withdrawal, also argued the video was not truly shocking given that images of war already filled the news, and Petridis felt that "a lot of fuss [was] made over nothing".
 Director Jonas Åkerlund, initially opposed to the move, later said he understood her reasoning after visiting the US.
 The video still aired in parts of Europe, and although there were talks of a commercial release in the US, it never materialized.
 Years later, Madonna told El País she acted out of concern for her children's safety and the potential impact on husband Guy Ritchie's career.
 She also rejected speculation that the backlash faced by the Dixie Chicks following their remarks about Bush had influenced her choice.
 Sal Cinquemani would later call it "the first time in [Madonna's] career where she voluntarily self-censored her work", adding that the backlash it might have provoked would have eclipsed the controversy of her Sex book, and praising it as a "startling comment on the obscenity of war and materialism" that should be remembered as brave.